Slider background Slider background Slider background PROVIDING Innovative Economic Development Strategies LEARN MORE

 What’s New at EntreWorks Consulting?

+We hope that you are having an enjoyable Summer and getting ready for the arrival of fall.
+Here at EntreWorks Consulting, we remain focused on continued projects in Louisiana and Indiana, along with newer work for the Development District Association of Appalachia and the US Department of Defense.
 You can find reports and other great resources at our website; we encourage you to check it out.
 The website also includes access to all past issues of the EntreWorks Insights newsletter and the EntreWorks blog at http://entreworks.net/blog.
-Recent topics include the impacts of AI, rural migration patterns, and strategies to support underserved entrepreneurs.
+Recent topics include the linkages between economic resilience and entrepreneurship, our ongoing energy transition, and trends in self-employment.
 In addition, you can still access blog updates at our Facebook and LinkedIn pages.
 We look forward to connecting in person in 2024.

 From the Blog